Huanglongbing (Citrus Greening)

 Diagnostic Challenges

-effort.
-Similarly, the current effort to identify sources of infection in backyards can be strengthened by the use of LFIs.
-In areas that HLB is widespread, such as in Florida, large-scale new plantings are being made.
-It is important to protect young trees from CLas infection to keep the industry economically viable, LFIs would be of great value since the grower can make instant management decisions.
+When CLas is detected in citrus orchards, every effort is made to eradicate the source.
+Simple and reliable on-site diagnostics are critical to carry out this effort.
+Similarly, the current effort to identify sources of infection in backyard gardens can be strengthened by the use of LFIs.
+In areas where HLB is widespread, such as in the Southeastern United Sates, large-scale new plantings are being made.
+It is important to protect young trees from CLas infection to keep the industry economically viable, and LFIs would be of great value since the grower can make instant management decisions.